jdwilkin4/Light-Dark-Theme-Demo/README.md

-# Light/Dark Theme Demo App (Starter Code)
+# Light/Dark Theme Demo App

-This is the starter code for a demo app to show developers how to create a light/dark theme toggle option for their website.
+This is a demo app to show developers how to create a light/dark theme toggle option for their website.

-This starter code shows the dark theme.

 ## Getting Started with Create React App